ThomasHandlag/audiopc/README.md

 Audiopc is a simple and flexible Flutter plugin designed to provide advanced audio capabilities to your applications.
 Leveraging native code for optimal performance and access to platform-specific features, this plugin allows you to effortlessly integrate a wide range of audio functionalities, from playback to advanced audio processing.

-Whether you're building a music player, a podcast app, a voice memo recorder, or any application requiring robust audio handling, Audiopc streamlines the development process, offering a consistent and intuitive API.

 ## ✨ Features

 - **Audio playback:**